-- A. The absence of genetic variation between white-lipped grove snails of Ireland and the Pyrenees. - B. The absence of genetic similarities between white-lipped grove snails of Ireland and snails from other parts of Europe, especially Britain. - C. The coincidental evolution of similar traits (white-lipped shell) in the grove snails of Ireland and the Pyrenees. - D. The distinct lineage of white-lipped grove snails found specifically in Ireland and the Pyrenees.
+• B:The absence of genetic similarities between white-lipped grove snails of Ireland and snails from other parts of Europe, especially

+Britain, could be explained by the fact that the white-lipped grove snails were introduced to Ireland by humans and never had the opportunity to spread to other parts of Europe.

+- C: The coincidental evolution of similar traits (white-lipped shell) in the grove snails of Ireland and the Pyrenees is not impossible, even if the two populations are not closely related. - D: The distinct lineage of white-lipped grove snails found specifically in Ireland and the Pyrenees is consistent with either convergent evolution or human-mediated dispersal.